4c3e/rrtp-spec/README.md

 Reticulum destinations are excellent as a decentralized global naming scheme, but they are not great for creating human-readable names.
 The easiest approach to this problem is to allow clients to create "Local Address Books" which locally store mappings between RNS destinations and "traditional" URL names.
 These files could then be shared between pairs and grassroot consensuses could begin to be formed in communities.

-# 2 RIP Requests
+# 2 RRTP Requests
-RIP requests are a single msgpacked Packet or Resource with the following structure (before being packed):
+RRTP requests are a single msgpacked Packet or Resource with the following structure (before being packed):

 [time.time(), request_path_hash, data]